Updated June 3, 2023

-It is an information theoretic model selection principle.
-It assumes that most simple, compact representation of data is the best way to explain the data
+It is an information-theoretic model selection principle.
+It assumes that the most simple, compact data representation is the best way to explain it.

 |Pure Heuristic Search

 It expands nodes in the order of their Heuristic values.
-It creates two lists, a closed list for the already expanded nodes and an open list for the created but unexpanded nodes.In this, the shorter paths are saved and longer paths are disposed of.
+It creates two lists, a closed list for the already developed nodes and an open list for the created but unexpanded nodes.
+The shorter paths are saved, and longer paths are disposed of.

-It is a distance-based clustering algorithm that partitions the data into a pre-determined number of clusters.
-Each cluster has a centroid
+A distance-based clustering algorithm partitions the data into a pre-determined number of clusters.
+Each cluster has a centroid.

 |Travelling Salesman Problem

-In this algorithm, the main aim is to find a low-cost tour that starts from a city, visits all cities en-route exactly once and ends at the same city starting.
+In this algorithm, the main aim is to find a low-cost tour that starts from a city, visits all cities en route exactly once, and ends at the same city starting.

 It performs market-based analysis by discovering co-occurring items within a set.
 This algorithm finds rules with support greater than a specified minimum support and confidence greater than a specified minimum confidence.

-It is an iterative algorithm that starts with an arbitrary solution to a problem and attempts to find a better solution by changing a single element of the solution incrementally.
+An iterative algorithm starts with an arbitrary solution to a problem and attempts to find a better solution by incrementally changing a single solution element.
 If that change produces a better solution, an incremental change is taken as a new solution.
-This process is repeated until there is no further improvements.
+This process is repeated until there are no further improvements.

 |Support Vector Machine

 Distinct versions of SVM use different kernel functions to handle different types of data sets.
 Linear and Gaussian(non-linear) kernels are supported.SVM classification attempts to separate the target classes with the widest possible margin.SVM regression tries to find a continuous function such that the maximum number of data points lie within an epsilon-wide tube around it.

-|There are other algorithms like Simulated annealing, Local beam search, A* Search, Bidirectional search.||BI supports/uses Non-negative Matrix Factorization, One class Support vector machine, Orthogonal Partitioning clustering, Maximum Entropy.|
+|BI supports/uses Non-negative Matrix Factorization, class Support vector machine, Orthogonal Partitioning clustering, and Maximum Entropy.

-Integration of Artificial Intelligence vs Business intelligence
+Integration of Artificial Intelligence vs Business Intelligence

 Artificial Intelligence is at the center of a new enterprise to build a computational model of intelligence.
-The main assumption is that intelligence of human can be represented in terms of symbol structures and symbolic operations which can be programmed in a digital computer.
-Business Intelligence makes it possible for groups within an organization to gain actionable insight from business data, and to leverage these insights to meet criteria.
-Business Intelligence solutions offer business focussed analysis at a scale, complexity, and speed i.e not achievable with basic operational systems reporting or spreadsheet analysis, thereby delivering significant value.
+The main assumption is that the intelligence of humans can be represented in terms of symbol structures and symbolic operations, which can be programmed in a digital computer.
+Business Intelligence allows groups within an organization to gain actionable insight from business data and leverage these insights to meet criteria.
+Business Intelligence solutions offer business focussed analysis at a scale, complexity, and speed i.e., not achievable with basic operational systems reporting or spreadsheet analysis, thereby delivering significant value.